Recipes and Cooking

 Directions

 In Instant Pot, saute the garlic, onion, kielbasa, and seasoning mix.
 Add a bit of water if it starts sticking to the pan.
-Once that is done, add-in cream of mushroom soup, I think I did about 6 tsp of chicken bouillon paste.
-I will say, at this point, I did add the sour cream and I mixed it really well.
+Once that is done, add in cream of mushroom soup; I think I did about 6 tsp of chicken bouillon paste.
+I will say, at this point, I added the sour cream and mixed it well.
 It did not explode, so that is a good thing.
 Then, I added the tomato sauce and the sugar.
-Next, add in chopped spinach and Italian seasoning.
+Next, add chopped spinach and Italian seasoning.
 I added enough water to thin it out just a little bit.
 You can always add more water towards the end.

-Place on lid, move the lever to the “seal” position.
+Place on the lid, and move the lever to the “seal” position.
 I hit the soup function and adjusted it to 10 minutes.
 Once that is done, I did a quick release.
-I stirred everything well and tasted the broth to make sure that the seasonings were good.
+I stirred everything well and tasted the broth to ensure the seasonings were good.
 A good rule of thumb is to start small.
-You can always add more but you can’t ever take the salt out of something.
+You can always add more, but you can’t ever take the salt out of something.

 Bechamel Sauce